SixSq/sixsq.github.io/news/_posts/2020-11-15-news-nuvlaio-marketplace.md

 Organisations, public and private, must transform to take advantage of the IoT revolution.
 SixSq believes the Nuvla.io Marketplace is the only platform capable of providing a fully operational, simple to use, secured by design, dependable and scalable solution.
 Furthermore, the marketplace brings together all stakeholders to ensure the edge is the place to do business.

 Becoming an app vendor or buying apps on the Nuvla.io Marketplace is simple and straightforward.
-Visit the Marketplace for more information [nuvla.io/marketplace](https://nuvla.io/marketplace)
+Visit the [Nuvla Marketplace page](/marketplace) for more information.